holoviz/panel/examples/reference/custom_components/ReactComponent.md

 Any React component returned from the `render` function will be appended to the HTML element (`el`) of the component.

-#### Other Lifecycle Methods

-DUMMY CONTENT.
-PLEASE HELP ME DESCRIBE THIS.

-- `initialize`: Runs once per widget instance at model initialization, facilitating setup for event handlers or state.
-- `teardown`: Cleans up resources or processes when a widget instance is being removed.

 ## Usage

 ### Styling with CSS